lepealec/MSDS-6306-Second-Case-Study/MainProject.md

 ![](MainProject_files/figure-html/YearsInCurrentRole-1.png)<!-- -->

-**Here we see attrition generally decrease as years in current role increases with seemingly an outlier at year 15.**
+**The longer a person is in their current role the longer they stay usually.**